shelby628/burpsuite-trial/README.md

     Public internet traffic
 - Burp can have issues with:
     VPN networks like TryHackMe’s
-    Lab IPs on private ranges
+    Lab IPs on private range
 - Best practice:
     Be flexible and use other tools when Burp fails.